Skip to content

 Moves into Action

-The audit becomes visible in the In progress tab and moves into the Action stage of the workflow.
+The audit becomes visible in the In progress tab in the Audit register and moves into the Action stage of the workflow.

 Workflow continues